hlatkyd/ampd/README.md

 ```
 ampd -f [infile] -o [outfile] -r [sampling_rate] -l [batch_length]
 ```
-Returns [number_of_peaks]
+Returns the number of peaks to stdout.

 ### Options in detail
 ```
 -h --help           Print help.
 -v --verbose        Verbose output.
 -f --infile         Input file, should only contain one float value each line
--o --outfile        Output basename.
+-o --outdir         Output directory.
 Depending on required output tpe, extensions
                     are added and multiple files are created.
 Also creates the
                     required directories.
                     Default is [cwd]/ampd.out
 -a --auxdir         Aux output directory containing all intermediate data.
 Should
                     be used for thorough manual checking only.
+Created in case
+                    the option --output-all is set.
                     Default is [cwd]/ampd.aux
 -r --sampling-rate  Sampling rate of the data in input file, in Hz.
                     Default is 100 Hz.